matsengrp/larch/README.md

 ### file formats

 For all tools in this suite, a number of file formats are supported for loading and storing MATs and MADAGs.
-When passing filepaths as arguments, the file format can be specified with `--input-format/--output-format` options.
+When passing filepaths as arguments, the file format can be explicitly specified with `--input-format/--output-format` options.
 Alternatively, the program can infer the file format when filepath contains a recognized file extension.

 File format options:
 - `MADAG dagbin` Supported as input and output. `*.dagbin` is the recognized extension.